Christian Schmidt

-Hans Сhristian Friedrich Schmidt (born 26 August 1957) is a German politician of the centre-right Christian Social Union (CSU).
-He is the High Representative for Bosnia and Herzegovina, having assumed office on 1 August 2021.
+Hans Сhristian Friedrich Schmidt (born 26 August 1957) is a German politician and member of the Christian Social Union (CSU) who has been the High Representative for Bosnia and Herzegovina since August 2021.

-Schmidt served as Minister of Food and Agriculture from 2014 until 2018.
-He was Parliamentary State Secretary in the German Federal Ministry of Defence from 2005 to 2013 and Parliamentary State Secretary in the German Federal Ministry of Economic Cooperation and Development from December 2013 until February 2014.
+Schmidt served as Minister of Food and Agriculture from 2014 to 2018.
+He was Parliamentary Secretary of State in the German Federal Ministry of Defence from 2005 to 2013, as well as Parliamentary Secretary of State in the German Federal Ministry for Economic Cooperation and Development from December 2013 until February 2014.
+He was member of the Bundestag for Fürth from 1990 until his appointment as the High Representative for Bosnia and Herzegovina in 2021.

-He was member of the Bundestag for Fürth from 1990 to 2021.
+Schmidt's appointment in Bosnia and Herzegovina has been challenged by Russia, China, and the political leadership of Republika Srpska, who dispute his legitimacy.
+As High Representative, he has used his powers to change electoral and constitutional rules, leading to both support and criticism.

 Early life and education

 Schmidt attended the Georg-Willhem-Steller-Gymnasium in Bad Windsheim where he completed his Abitur in 1976.
 He then undertook mandatory military service in the 1st Mountain Division of the West German Army.
 He began legal studies in 1977 in Erlangen and Lausanne.
 Schmidt finished his legal studies with the successful completion of the required state examinations in 1982 and 1985.
 He was admitted to the bar in 1985 and practiced law until the assumption of his duties as Parliamentary State Secretary in November 2005.